oubino/locpix_points/README.rst

 *Long description*

+If napari:
     Each fov is visualised in a histogram, which is annotated returning localisation level labels

     These are added in a separate column to the dataframe called 'gt_label'

+If fov:
+    We annotate per FOV

+    This is saved in parquet metadata

+If loc:
+    We annotate per localisation

+    This is saved in the dataframe in a column called 'gt_label'

 The dataframe is saved as a .parquet file with metadata specifying the mapping from label to integer